UlrichHP/react-blackjack/README.md

-This is a simple blackjack game made with React and the [Deck of Cards API](https://deckofcardsapi.com/).
+This is a simple blackjack game in French made with React and the [Deck of Cards API](https://deckofcardsapi.com/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Possible Improvements/Features :

+* Continue a game with the same deck.
+* Make bets and win/lose virtual money.
+* Rework design.

 ## Available Scripts